TanStack/query/README.md

 ### Prefetching

 If you're lucky enough, you may know enough about what your users will do to be able to prefetch the data they need before it's needed!
 If this is the case, then you're in luck.
-You can use the `prefetchQuery` function to prefetch the results of a query to be placed into the cache:
+You can either use the `prefetchQuery` function to prefetch the results of a query to be placed into the cache:

 ```js
 import { prefetchQuery } from 'react-query'